colobot/colobot/README-DEV-OPENGL.txt

   The build system is as follows:
-   /CMakeLists.txt - definition of project, build type setup, general compiler options and reference to src subdirectory /src/CMakeLists.txt - currently defines two targets: colobot_old - the original game comprised of old sources, compiles and runs only on Windows; colobot_new - new implementation in SDL, compiles and runs on Windows and Linux, for now only "hello world"-like; colobot_old target references also CBot library
+   /CMakeLists.txt - definition of project, build type setup, general compiler options and reference to src subdirectory /src/CMakeLists.txt - defines the colobot target - new implementation in SDL, compiles and runs on Windows and Linux, for now only "hello world"-like
-   /src/CBot/CMakeLists.txt - defines the CBot library target
+   /src/CBot/CMakeLists.txt - defines the CBot library target, currently not referenced by colobot target because it is still WinAPI-dependent

   There is also a generated header common/config.h with #defines set by CMake.